-Doweling has been used for centuries by woodworkers who needed to strengthen their joints.
+Doweling has been used for centuries by woodworkers who needed to strengthen their joints or fix stripped screws.
 The principle behind doweling is simple: small round but evenly cut sticks of wood, called dowels, are inserted into perfectly matched holes in corresponding boards that, when glued in place, provide a strong, durable woodworking joint.
 Sounds easy, right?
 Not exactly.

 A great number of today's woodworkers tend to eschew doweling for less problematic methods such as biscuit joinery or mechanical fasteners such as pocket joinery, but the simplicity and strength of doweling shouldn't be discounted.
 Doweling typically entails using a diameter of dowel that is no more than 1/2 of the width of the board.
 For instance, when joining 3/4-inch width boards, a 5/16-inch or 3/8-inch dowel would typically be utilized.
 Using a wider dowel would weaken the board, and a narrower dowel would not be strong enough to hold the joint.

 The holes to accommodate the dowels should each be drilled about 1/16 of an inch deeper than 1/2 of the length of the dowel section being used.
 Dowels 1 1/2-inches long are commonly used, so in this case, you would drill each of your doweling holes to 13/16 of an inch in length.

 Birch dowels are commonly used in doweling, although commercially created plastic dowel kits (including the drill bit, a drill stop, and metal doweling centers) are also readily available in home centers.
 Should you choose to cut your own dowels, a here are a couple of tips to make your doweling easier: